 And, if you do make a claim, you’ll have to pay tax on payments made via the policy if it’s an executive policy, which isn’t the case if you have an individually-funded policy.

 To discuss your options, we recommend you talk to an independent financial advisor (IFA).
-We’ve worked with Contractor Financials for over 15 years – they’ve helped tens of thousands of contractors find the right financial services products over this time.
-Simply click here to find out more about PHI, or give the team a call on 0333 370 8888.
+We’ve worked with the team behind CMME for over 15 years – they’ve helped tens of thousands of contractors find the right financial services products over this time.
+Simply click here to find out more about PHI, and to find out how much a tailored policy would cost.